jthurteau/mr/README.md

  - stack
    - List of token strings indicating what recipes Mr should look for in the active path.
 This informs both the process of building a sandbox VM and the process of installing a self-provisioning copy of Mr into a project
    - It is generally recommended to publish the stack for your project in the Vagrantfile options, but it may be declared in the project build configurationanywhere in the fact building process
+ - safe_mount
+   - #TODO future feature to mount guest mounts as read_only
  - load_developer_facts
    - String or Boolean indicating whether or not to use a "developer facts file" as part of the build process.
    - Defaults to '~/.mr/developer.yaml'
    - Cannot be accessed if not in allowed_read_path
+  - load_instance_facts, indicates if Mr should keep a special set of peristent facts created on the initial `vagrant up` and destroyed on `vagrant destroy`
+    - defaults to true and is needed to support various features like random values and bandwidth throttling
  - load_stack_facts
    - Boolean, Defaults to true, set to false to disable loading any .yaml files from the '(\*.)facts' folders of active_path and/or "my_path".
  - disable_hiera